wKovacs64/hibp/API.md

 <a name="module_pwnedPassword"></a>

 ## pwnedPassword
-A module for determining if a password has been exposed in a breach.
+A module for securely determining if a password has been exposed in a breach.

 **Example**
 ```js